-- b.
-Personnel Summary details current filled and vacant Department approved positions.
-The worksheet in the county's NBPB file must be completed; a separately submitted computer-generated form is not acceptable. - □ The County Name will automatically populate. - Enter the number of approved positions for FY 2010-2011 based on the total number of Department-approved positions per the county's most recent FY 2011-2012 allocation letter. - □ Identify the report period which will be the same as the most recent Act 148 Invoice. - □ Enter the "Total Salaries" and "Total Benefits" for the period.
-Both must crosswalk with the totals in the Actual Act 148 Invoice form. - List the Position Number for all positions that were filled for any time during the report period.
-Do not use social security numbers or names in place of position numbers. - Enter the staff category number ("1" thru "7") based on categorization in the "CY Staff Summary" form.
+sitions.
+The worksheet in the county's NBPB file must be completed; a separately omitted computer-generated form is not acceptable.
+The County Name will automatically populate.
+Enter the number of approved positions for FY 2011-2012 based on the total number of Department-approved positions per the county's most recent FY 2012-2013 allocation letter.
+Identify the report period which will be the same as the most recent Act 148 Invoice.
+Enter the "Total Salaries" and "Total Benefits" for the period.
+Both must crosswalk with the totals in the Actual Act 148 Invoice form.
+List the Position Number for all positions that were filled for any time during the report period.
+Do not use social security numbers or names in place of position numbers.
+Enter the staff category number ("1" thru "7") based on categorization in the "CY Staff Summary" form.
 (Reference Staff Category Definitions/Instructions in Section 8 below.)

-- □ If a position is less than full-time, enter the appropriate percentage in the "percentage of time" column.
+If a position is less than full-time, enter the appropriate percentage in the "percentage of time" column.
 Enter as a percentage or decimal.
-If full-time, leave blank. - □ If a position was held by different employees at different times, list the position multiple times with beginning and ending dates.
-Enter the employee-specific number, not a generic employee number. - □ If an employee held different positions during the report period, list that individual with each position, the salary for each position, and beginning and ending dates. - If an employee held the same position from July 1 until the end of the reporting period, "Beginning Date" and "Ending Date" columns do not need to be completed.
-Complete these two columns only if an employee was hired after July 1 or terminated employment before the end of the report period or changed positions during the report period. - Approved Annual Salary" column must be the employee's current approved annual salary and only needs to be completed for those lines with no ending date.
+If full-time, leave blank.

+If a position was held by different employees at different times, list the position multiple times with beginning and ending dates.
+Enter the employee-specific number, not a generic employee number.
+If an employee held different positions during the report period, list that individual with each position, the salary for each position, and beginning and ending dates.
+If an employee held the same position from July 1 until the end of the reporting period, "Beginning Date" and "Ending Date" columns do not need to be completed.
+Complete these two columns only if an employee was hired after July 1 or terminated employment before the end of the report period or changed positions during the report period.
+"Approved Annual Salary" column must be the employee's current approved annual salary and only needs to be completed for those lines with no ending date.
 Under the "YTD Paid Salary" column list the amount of salary paid to that individual while in that position.
 Total of "YTD paid Salary" of all employees must agree with the total "Wages and Salaries" column of the Actual Expenditure Report.

-- In addition, individually list all vacant positions as of the ending date of the report period.
+In addition, individually list all vacant positions as of the ending date of the report period.
 The "Approved Annual Salary" column must be the entry level salary of an employee if the position was filled.
 Enter the position number.
-Employee numbers for vacant positions are left blank. - Do not enter formulas to total "Approved Annual Salary" column (Col J) or "YTD Paid Salary" column (Col K) within those columns as this will create error messages in the Personnel Summary and CY Staff Summary worksheets will not crosswalk. - □ Based on data entries, the following calculations will occur and display:

-Full time equivalent (FTE) positions filled at start of period; FTE positions filled at the end of the period; Number of FTE vacant positions at the end of the period; Average number of full- and part-time positions filled for the period based on the total number of days positions were filled in the report period divided by number of days in the report period (per employee); Departure rate which is determined by dividing the number of full- or part-time employees that departed during the report period by the total number of full- or part-time positions that were filled for the report period; Vacancy rate which is determined by dividing the number of days positions were vacant in the report period divided by the total number of days available in the report period.
+Employee numbers for vacant positions are left blank.
+Do not enter formulas to total "Approved Annual Salary" column (Col J) or "YTD Paid Salary" column (Col K) within those columns as this will create error messages in the Personnel Summary and CY Staff Summary worksheets will not crosswalk.
+Based on data entries, the following calculations will occur and display: Full time equivalent (FTE) positions filled at start of period; FTE positions filled at the end of the period; Number of FTE vacant positions at the end of the period; Average number of full- and part-time positions filled for the period based on the total number of days positions were filled in the report period divided by number of days in the report period (per employee); Departure rate which is determined by dividing the number of full- or part-time employees that departed during the report period by the total number of full- or part-time positions that were filled for the report period; Vacancy rate which is determined by dividing the number of days positions were vacant in the report period divided by the total number of days available in the report period.